-Table 13 below shows monthly water and sewer rate charges effective from September 1, 2021 through September 1, 2023 and is based, in each case, on a typical residential customer with a 5/8-inch meter using 450 cubic feet per month.
-The reduction in typical water usage by residential customers continues longer-term trends observed by the Water Department and as seen across the water industry.
+Table 13 below shows monthly water and sewer rate charges effective from September 1, 2022, through September 1, 2024, and is based, in each case, on a typical residential customer with a 5/8-inch meter using 450 cubic feet per month.
+Please note the decline in consumption for a typical residential customer (previously 500 cubic feet monthly).
+This reduction in water usage by residential customers continues longer-term trends observed by the Water Department and as seen across the water industry.